Mirantis/compliance/README.md

 > Both the UCP and DTR components leverage the eNZi authentication and authorization service component for authentication and authorization across an entire Docker Enterprise Edition cluster at the Standard and Advanced tiers.

-A `component.yaml` file resides in each component's subdirectory.
-Updates to the security narratives and content are made to these `component.yaml` files.
+Each component is associated with a single `component.yaml` file.
+These files container the actual security narratives.

 Bear in mind that you'll also need to include your own `component.yaml` files that aren't covered by the functionality of Docker Enterprise Edition and that reflect your organization's adherence to the appropriate controls.
 Typically these are organized in separate component directories for each control familiy (e.g. `AC_Policy/`, `MA_POLICY/`, etc).
 An example of this can be found at [https://github.com/18F/cg-compliance](https://github.com/18F/cg-compliance).